espressif/esptool/README.md

 ## Flash Modes

-`write_flash` and some other comands accept command line arguments to set flash mode, flash size and flash clock frequency.
+`write_flash` and some other comands accept command line arguments to set bootloader flash mode, flash size and flash clock frequency.
 The chip needs correct mode, frequency and size settings in order to run correctly - although there is some flexibility.
+A header at the beginning of a bootable image contains these values.

-These arguments must appear after `write_flash` on the command line, for example:
+To override these values, the options `--flash_mode`, `--flash_size` and/or `--flash_freq` must appear after `write_flash` on the command line, for example:

 ```
 esptool.py --port /dev/ttyUSB1 write_flash --flash_mode dio --flash_size 4MB 0x0 bootloader.bin
 ```

-When flashing a bootable image to an ESP8266 at offset 0x0, the image header bytes are updated automatically using these arguments.
-The same happens when flashing a bootable image to an ESP32 at offset 0x1000.
+These options are only consulted when flashing a bootable image to an ESP8266 at offset 0x0, or an ESP32 at offset 0x1000.
+These are addresses used by the ROM bootloader to load from flash.
+When flashing at all other offsets, these arguments are not used.

 ### Flash Mode (--flash_mode, -fm)

 These set Quad Flash I/O or Dual Flash I/O modes.
-Valid values are `qio`, `qout`, `dio`, `dout`.
-The default is `qio`.
+Valid values are `keep`, `qio`, `qout`, `dio`, `dout`.
+The default is `keep`, which keeps whatever value is already in the image file.
 This parameter can also be specified using the environment variable `ESPTOOL_FM`.

-Most boards use the default `qio`.
+Most boards use `qio` mode.
 Some ESP8266 modules, including the ESP-12E modules on some (not all) NodeMCU boards, are dual I/O and the firmware will only boot when flashed with `--flash_mode dio`.
 Most ESP32 modules are also dual I/O.

 In `qio` mode, two additional GPIOs (9 and 10) are used for SPI flash communications.
 If flash mode is set to `dio` then these pins are available for other purposes.

+### Flash Frequency (--flash_freq, -ff)

+Clock frequency for SPI flash interactions.
+Valid values are `keep`, `40m`, `26m`, `20m`, `80m` (MHz).
+The default is `keep`, which keeps whatever value is already in the image file.
+This parameter can also be specified using the environment variable `ESPTOOL_FF`.

+The flash chip connected to most chips works with 40MHz clock speeds, but you can try lower values if the device won't boot.
+The highest 80MHz flash clock speed will give best performance, but may cause crashing if the flash or board designis not capable of this speed.

 ### Flash Size (--flash_size, -fs)